 Texas Medicaid waivers are a gateway to getting services for your child.
 We don’t want to tell you what to do, but we strongly suggest that you consider adding your child to the waiver interest list(s), which many parents call “waiting lists,” if you haven’t already done so.

 We know this page has a lot of information for you to take in.
-It’s okay if you don’t absorb everything here in 1 visit.
+It’s okay if you don’t absorb everything here in one visit.
 Take a deep breath and come back as much as you want or need to.

 What Are Waivers and How Do They Work?

 - Besides getting these additional services, people who receive waiver long-term services and supports also get full Medicaid health-care benefits.
-This is a huge help for children who have complicated medical needs and no other health insurance.
+This is a huge help for children and adults who have complicated medical needs and no other health insurance.

 How to Add Your Child to Interest Lists

 You do not have to prove your child is eligible before adding them to the waiver interest lists.
-Your child will go through this process and review once they move to the top of the list.
+Your child will go through this process once they move to the top of the list.
 Only then is the eligibility information reviewed and used to decide if your child can enroll.

 - Call your Local Mental Health Authority about the Youth Empowerment Services (YES) waiver program.
 Go to the DSHS website to find the Local Mental Health Authority in your area.

-The Texas Medicaid Waivers
+Texas Medicaid Waivers